-Should you decide hanging a quilt in your home to display it, plan to only leave it up for six months at a time.
+Should you decide to hang a quilt in your home to display it, plan to only leave it up for six months at a time.
 If you have more than one quilt, rotating them could be the answer.
 And, remember to never use nails, pins or staples to hold a quilt on the wall.
 The best measures distribute the weight over the entire width of the quilt to avoid damage.

-A good method is hand sewing a four inch wide tube or sleeve of fabric along the top back edge of your quilt with heavy thread, stitching every inch or so and taking care to sew through all layers of the textile.
+A good method is hand sewing a four-inch wide tube or sleeve of fabric along the top back edge of your quilt with heavy thread, stitching every inch or so and taking care to sew through all layers of the textile.
 Then it can easily be attached to a wall with a sturdy rod without harming the fabric.

 Folding Quilts for Storage

-Folding a quilt, especially older, more fragile examples, is somewhat risky due to the folds putting stress on the fabric and stitching.
+Folding a quilt, especially older more fragile examples, is somewhat risky due to the folds putting stress on the fabric and stitching.
 If you decide there's no choice other than folding your quilt for storage, Museum Conservator Barb van Vierzen of the Peterborough facility suggests a specific method.

 To fold a quilt, spread it face down on a clean, well worn white cotton sheet.
 Cover the back with the same type of sheet to prevent the folds from tearing.
 Then, fold the quilt in an accordion pleated fashion.
-This method takes extra time to accomplish, but provides the best protection for the stitching and fabric.
+This method takes extra time to accomplish but provides the best protection for the stitching and fabric.

 Limited space may also dictate storing the textile under a bed.
 This can be accomplished using Rubbermaid or a similar container made of rubber.

 Materials to be avoided when storing quilts are:

 Chemicals used in the manufacture of plastics and cardboard, along with natural substances in woods, can all react with quilting fabrics and cause damage.
 If reactions occur, they can cause quilts to become fragile, prone to tearing or even stain them irreversibly.